Best time to visit

 - Please do not eat or drink in the hot pools

 - Pick up any rubbish in the Hot Water Beach area

 It is advised that swimmers only swim between the flags if the Hot Water Beach Surf Life Saving Crew Service are on patrol.
 The rocks in front of the hot springs are a hazardous location for strong currents, holes and rips making swimming in this location dangerous.
 Remember – always swim between the flags and if in doubt don’t go out.

 While the natural occurences at Hot Water Beach can make it a dangerous swimming beach (without lifeguards) it’s these formations that contribute to it’s reputation for a great surfing beach – for experienced surfers.
 Hot Water Beach handles a good size swell with banks along the beach making for good 'A frame' waves and the point holding a nice right hand wave when the conditions are right.
 The northern end of the beach is more popular with locals, however it’s advised to surf here with others as the steep banks and hidden rocks make for a heavy break.
 Check out more surf spots in The Coromandel here.

 Parking is available in three locations: The Main Beach carpark, Te Waiwai carpark and the Main Store carpark.
 Note, fees may apply at the Main Store carpark.

-Spades are available for hire at Hotties Cafe, Hot Water Beach Cafe and the Hot Water Beach Top 10 Holiday Park.
+Spades are available for hire at Hotties Cafe, Hot Waves Cafe and the Hot Water Beach Top 10 Holiday Park.